 In the event that a participant goes missing for a period exceeding 20 minutes, the welfare officer should be contacted and they will contact the police if this has not already been done.

 The Crew contact details entered on the the British Rowing Online Entries system (BROE2) will be used to contact the adult responsible for any junior reportedly involved in an incident.
 It is therefore incumbent upon the person entering the crew to ensure that a usable contact number for race day is included in the entry.
 No individual contact details for juniors will be held by the committee.

 Given that the river and its banks are open to the public, all competitors in the event may be photographed by amateurs, or professionals who sell their photographs.
 It is possible that these photographs may be used for identification or publicity purposes.
 The Fours Head cannot prevent this, as the Surrey bank and all four bridges are open to the public.
 Competitors will be made aware of this and should not enter if this is of concern.

 The Organising Committee is aware that alcohol will be available for purchase at most host clubs.
 They are also likely to be serving food from the same location, so exclusion of Juniors will not be practicable.
-The various issues arising are set out in British Rowing Guidance WG 3.3.
 Host Clubs are reminded of their duty to safeguard under 18s using their facilities.
-The responsible adult for any junior competitor is reminded to ensure that more senior members of the crew do not purchase alcohol for the under 18s.
+The responsible adult for any junior competitor is reminded to ensure that members of the crew aged 18 or over do not purchase alcohol for the under 18s.

-With reference to BR’s Safeguarding Policy section 4.3, please be aware that – to the best of our knowledge – no host clubs have separate changing facilities for under-18s.
-On a similar topic, if an overnight stay is called-for, WG 4.1 should be referred to.
+With reference to BR’s Safeguarding Policy section 4.3, please be aware that – to the best of our knowledge – no host clubs have separate changing facilities for under 18s.